 Accidental explosions

-Since the beginning of data collection in 1979 by the Small Arms Survey, one accidental explosion was reported in the Dominican Republic (Table 1).
+Since the Small Arms Survey began collecting data in 1979, one accidental explosion has been reported in the Dominican Republic.

 Year | Location | Owner/manager | Deaths | Injuries |